open-infrastructure-labs/caerus-udf/examples/spark-udf/README_SPARK_UDF_PERFORMANCE.md

 +- *(1) Filter (isnotnull(amt#2) AND (((amt#2 * (1.0 - if (NOT (cast((prod#0 <=> alcohol) as int) = 0)) 0.05 else 0.0)) * (1.0 + if (NOT (cast((prod#0 <=> grocery) as int) = 0)) 0.0 else if (((cast((prod#0 <=> grocery) as int) = 0) AND NOT (cast((prod#0 <=> alcohol) as int) = 0))) 10.5 else 9.5)) > 50.0))
    +- *(1) ColumnarToRow
       +- FileScan parquet [prod#0,amt#2] Batched: true, DataFilters: [isnotnull(amt#2), (((amt#2 * (1.0 - if (NOT (cast((prod#0 <=> alcohol) as int) = 0)) 0.05 else 0..., Format: Parquet, Location: InMemoryFileIndex[hdfs://10.124.48.67:9000/testData10MRecords.parquet], PartitionFilters: [], PushedFilters: [IsNotNull(amt)], ReadSchema: struct<prod:string,amt:double>
 ```
+### Preliminary results
+- 10 million records (parquet file with 42M data size on HDFS) were used for performance measurement as an example
+- Measurement:
+  - Before (Spark native UDF): 3 repeat measurements in ms: 9314, 9593, 9738 average 9548
+  - After (udf-compiler): 3 repeat measurements in ms: 5692, 5942, 5516 average 5716
+  - Improvement of UDF translation: 167%
+- NDP pushdown is not tested yet, will work on the datasource and storage next